On the Automatic Generation of Other People’s Code

 These are the things that I (personally) know way more about than you do.
 And so it makes me sad that I literally don’t know what these mean in the context of Clojush.
 That is, I don’t have enough information here to understand their intent.
 All I can infer is something like

-• :epigenetic-markers wants to be present, but doesn’t need to be set?
+wants to be present, but doesn’t need to be set?- or maybe

-• or maybe :epigenetic-markers needs to be overridden to work here?
+needs to be overridden to work here? - parent-selection can be

-• parent-selection can be :tournament, but I already know I want to not use the tournament selection algorithm (from experience); I want to use the lexicase selection algorithm, and I have no information here about the other options I could use;
+, but I already know I want to not use the tournament selection algorithm (from experience); I want to use the lexicase selection algorithm, and I have no information here about the other options I could use; :genetic-operator-probabilities

 I don’t want most of those.
 I do want some other ones.
 How do I get more information?